Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 3. Click **OK** in both the windows.

 4. Right-click the application and select **Build** to build the application.

 ### Creating a Boot Image

  Now that all the individual images are ready, you will create the boot image to load all of these components on a Zynq UltraScale+ device.
- This can be done using the Create Boot Image wizard in the Vitis IDE, using the following steps.
-This example creates a Boot Image BOOT.bin in C:\\edt\\design1.
+This can be done using the Create Boot Image wizard in the Vitis IDE by performing the following steps.
+This example creates a boot image ``BOOT.bin`` in ``C:\\edt\\design1``.

 1. Launch the Vitis IDE, if it is not already running.